 We sell a range of customized fleet and lodging payment programs directly and indirectly through partners, such as major oil companies and petroleum marketers.
 We provide our customers with various card products that typically function like a charge card to purchase fuel, lodging and related products and services at participating locations.
 We support these cards with specialized issuing, processing and information services that enable us to manage card accounts, facilitate the routing, authorization, clearing and settlement of transactions, and provide value-added functionality and data including customizable card-level controls and productivity analysis tools.
-Depending on our customer's and partner's needs, we provide these services in a variety of outsourced solutions ranging from a comprehensive "end-to-end" solution to limited back office processing services.
+Depending on our customer's and partner's needs, we provide these services in a variety of outsourced solutions ranging from a comprehensive "end-to-end" solution (encompassing issuing, processing and network services) to limited back office processing services.
 In addition, we offer a telematics solution in Europe that combines global positioning, satellite tracking and other wireless technology to allow fleet operators to monitor the capacity utilization and movement of their vehicles and drivers.
+Approximately 10% of our revenue during the nine months ended September 30, 2010 came from our lodging and telematics products.